Freddie Freeman Preview, Player Props: Dodgers vs. Braves

-On Saturday, Freddie Freeman (.707 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 9:10 PM ET.
+Freddie Freeman -- with a slugging percentage of .650 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers versus the Atlanta Braves, with Charlie Morton on the hill, on September 3 at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Braves.
+He had a one-hit showing in his previous game (1-for-4) against the Braves.

 Freddie Freeman Game Info & Props vs. the Braves